 Instructions

-- In a medium bowl, add ground beef, soy sauce, oyster sauce, sugar, shaoxing wine, sesame oil, garlic, corn starch, salt, white pepper, and water and mix well until a paste forms.
-Divide the beef into 8 equal portions.
+- In a medium bowl, add ground beef, soy sauce, shaoxing wine, oyster sauce, sugar, sesame oil, minced ginger, corn starch, salt, white pepper, and water and mix well until a paste forms.
+Divide the beef into 8 equal portions.½ pound ground beef, 1 tablespoon soy sauce, 1 teaspoon Shaoxing wine, 1 teaspoon oyster sauce, 1 teaspoon granulated sugar, ½ teaspoon sesame oil, 1 teaspoon minced ginger, 1 tablespoon cornstarch, Pinch of salt, Dash of white pepper, 1 tablespoon water

 - Dip rice paper in lukewarm water, lay flat on surface, then add 1 portion of beef and a pinch of sliced scallions on the bottom center of the rice paper.
 Slightly fold the left and right sides of the rice paper towards the center.
-Start from the bottom and roll upwards, ensuring beef is wrapped tightly and rolls over a few times (which creates a thicker roll and won’t break while steaming).
+Start from the bottom and roll upwards, ensuring beef is wrapped tightly and rolls over a few times (which creates a thicker roll and won’t break while steaming).8 sheets rice paper

 - Prepare the steamer basket and add water until reaches about 2-inches from the bottom.
 Heat steamer on medium heat until simmering.
 Carefully add plate to steamer basket and steam for 7-8 mins.

-- While the rolls are steaming, make sweet soy sauce by combining soy sauce, oyster sauce, sugar and water.
+- While the rolls are steaming, make sweet soy sauce by combining soy sauce, oyster sauce, sugar and water.3 tablespoon soy sauce, 1 tablespoon oyster sauce, 2 teaspoon granulated sugar, 1 tablespoon warm water